andresmunozit/turnsystem/README.md

 PORT=3000
 DB_PATH=mongodb://db:27017/turnsystem
 ```
 A similar file is mandatory in order to run the testing environment, but it should be named 'config/test.env'.
+If the folder config doesn't exist, you must create it.
 To run the development environment, install Docker and Docker Compose, and then run the following commands:
 ```
 docker-compose build